anishsarum/triumph-strategy/README.md

 - When your unit is adjacent to an enemy unit it can attack it by clicking on your unit then the enemy unit.
 - Ground (infantry and tanks) units are on a separate plane from Air (bomber and fighter) units, cannot attack each other except for the bomber unit.
 - Bomber is unique in that it can attack ground units by clicking the same tile it is on, twice.
-- Win the game by being the team to own all other provinces, or if the opponents give up.
+- Win the game by being the team to own all other tiles, or if the opponents give up.

 ## Units
 - Infantry unit